Gilbert Plains: Media

 A local newspaper, The Exponent, serviced both Gilbert Plains and its neighboring town, Grandview.
 The Exponent closed on 24 February 2017, after 117 years of operation.

+A weekly non-profit newspaper, The Plain View, published its first issue on 5 June 2018, and has been running ever since.
+It serves both Gilbert Plains and Grandview.

 Transportation

 The community is located on Highway 5 and the CN railway line between Dauphin and Grandview, approximately 250 mi northwest of Winnipeg.
 Gilbert Plains railway station receives Via Rail service.
 The community previously had an airport.